Kimgabe/Kimgabe.github.io-old/docs/personal_study/review_article/index.md

 ---

 {% for post in site.posts %}
-  {% if post.categories contains 'review_article' and post.highlight != false %}
+  {% if post.categories contains 'reviews' and post.highlight != false %}
     - [{{ post.title }}]({{ post.url }})
   {% endif %}
 {% endfor %}